Frequently Asked Questions

 IF I FAIL TO SUBMIT A FAFSA FORM, AM I STILL ELIGIBLE FOR THE SCHOLARSHIP?

 All applicants are encouraged to submit a FAFSA form to the colleges they applied to so they can maximize the amount of financial aid they might receive.
-Students failing to complete a FAFSA Form make it difficult to determine their financial need and diminishes their chances of being considered for a scholarship from the Deeley Foundation.
+Students failing to complete a FAFSA Form make it difficult to determine their financial need and diminish their chances of being considered for a scholarship from the Deeley Foundation.

 Without a FAFSA Form, students cannot be considered for Pell Grants, work-study programs, and student loans.
 They will remain eligible only for merit and other institutional aid provided directly by the colleges

 We also use this FAFSA information to ensure that, when we award a scholarship, we do not exceed the Cost of Attendance (COA).
-If by awarding a Deeley Scholarship to a student, the Cost of Attendance would be exceeded, then we reduce the amount of our scholarship so that the total financial aid a student receives equals the Cost of Attendance.
+If by awarding a Deeley Scholarship to a student, the Cost of Attendance would be exceeded, then we would reduce the amount of our scholarship so that the total financial aid a student receives equals the Cost of Attendance.

 A situation where a student receives so much financial aid that the COA is exceeded is very rare.
 In some cases, students receive one-time financial awards from local organizations that create a situation where their COA is exceeded for just one year.
 When that situation arises, the Deeley Foundation attempts to reallocate whatever reduction was made to our scholarship for that year by increasing our scholarship award in subsequent academic years, when the one-time awards are no longer available.